steffnay/ReachOutApp/ReachOFront/README.md

+# Reach Out

-__Problem Statement__: Isolation is a common obstacle for individuals struggling to maintain mental health.
-This mobile application that helps users record their moods and alerts contacts when the user experiences prolonged negative mood could decrease levels of isolation experienced by the user.
+This mobile application helps users record their moods.
+Because isolation is a common obstacle for individuals struggling to maintain mental healt, Reach Out monitors its users' moods and alerts designated contacts when the user experiences prolonged negative mood.
+This app's integration of a mood tracker with text notifications has the potention to significantly decrease users' experiences of isolation.

 ![Imgur](https://i.imgur.com/yj2FG6l.jpg?1)
 ![Imgur](https://i.imgur.com/lB6OJGK.jpg)